Archaeological-Museum-Hamburg/Tachy2GIS/README.md

 *   'Cancel' and 'OK' buttons.
 'Cancel' closes the dialog while 'OK' attempts to write the new feature, then clears the vertex list in the main dialog and reloads the map view before closing the dialog

 Changing the geometry type to one that is different from the source type may mess up the visual representation of the vertices on the map.
 This is harmless but unsettling and should be avoided.

+## Typical workflow

+1. Open your project in QGIS
+2. Open the T2G dialog and select the COM port of the tachymeter
+3. Test the tachymeter connection by measuring any point (this is a great opportunity to double check if the tachy and your project are using the same CRS)
+4. Choose a location for your log file, if youwant to generate one
+5. Select your source layer from the combobox
+6. Open the field dialog by clicking 'Dump'
+7. Select your target layer and cancel (The layer stays selected)
+8. Delete your random vertex and begin the real work